pushaas/pushaas-demo/README.md

 1. in case of an unexpected error, contact a maintainer.

 1. NOTE: **some errors are expected** (on your application log).
 When an error message is expected, the script will explicitly say so.

-1. NOTE: the scripts:
-  - `05-service-create.sh`
-  - `07-service-bind.sh`

-  **will output commands for you to run, instead of running themselves**.
-This is because these are the only 2 commands specific to the Push Service, se you will run them to better understand what is specific to the Push Service.